Chandler (band)

 Chandler is a Christian contemporary/praise and worship band.
 The band is made up of three brothers and their two childhood friends.
 They are from Stockbridge, Georgia, along with their counterpart Casting Crowns.
 In 2007, they had a national hit single on Christian Inspirational radio with their song "I Know You're There," which has since been covered by Casting Crowns on their album The Altar and the Door.

 History

 Around 1997, two of the brothers used to lead worship for various youth groups around Stockbridge, with Andy Williams (one-time drummer for Casting Crowns) accompanying them.
 Jeff used to travel and sing solo for different churches and events using backup tracks.
-A few years later they decided it would be a good idea to join together, along with Tim and Trey to form a concrete band of brothers and friends to spread the message of Jesus wherever God would lead them.
+A few years later they decided it would be a good idea to join, along with Tim and Trey to form a concrete band of brothers and friends to spread the message of Jesus wherever God would lead them.
 They went from various band names such as HALO- and Halas before settling on their current name as Chandler.